robintrayler/astroBayes/README.md

 ```
 ![](./figures/age_depth.jpeg)

-You can also inspect the posterior distribution of sedimentation rate, either as  kernel density estimates or as trace plots.
+You can inspect the posterior distribution of sedimentation rate, either as  kernel density estimates or as trace plots.

 ```
 plot(age_model, type = 'sed_rate')